 Welcome to Eresin Hotels Taxim Premier

-Located in Taksim, the business, culture and entertainment center of Istanbul Turkey, the 4 star hotel Eresin Hotels Taxim Premier offers its guests quality Taksim accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.
-67 rooms in total, our Taksim hotel offers 35 French bed and 32 twin bedrooms with parquet floors, LCD TV's, DVD Player, safe box, mini-bar, kettle, trouser press, Jacuzzi bath or shock shower in the bathrooms are designed considering the detailed needs of today's business traveller.
-Also on offer is a health club with Jacuzzi pool, sauna, steam room, massage room and gym, the Terrace Café with the view of unmatched…
+TOUCH THE SOUL AND FEEL THE HEART OF ISTANBUL.
+Located in Taksim near Taksim Square, the business, culture and entertainment center of Istanbul Turkey, the 4 stars hotel Eresin Hotels Taxim Premier offers its guests quality accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.
+67 rooms in total, our Taksim hotel offers 35 French bed and 32 twin bedrooms with parquet floors, LCD TV's, DVD Player, safe box, mini-bar, kettle, trouser press, jacuzzi bath or shock shower in the bathrooms are designed considering the detailed needs of today's business traveller.
+Also on offer is a health club with Jacuzzi pool, sauna, steam room and gym,…

-Located in Taksim, the business, culture and entertainment center of Istanbul Turkey, the 4 star hotel Eresin Hotels Taxim Premier offers its guests quality Taksim accommodation, restful sleep, rich buffet breakfast and fitness facilities…
+TOUCH THE SOUL AND FEEL THE HEART OF ISTANBUL.
+Located in Taksim near Taksim Square, the business, culture and entertainment center of Istanbul Turkey, the 4 stars hotel Eresin Hotels Taxim Premier offers its guests quality accommodation,…

-Located in Taksim, the business, culture and entertainment center of Istanbul Turkey, the 4 star hotel Eresin Hotels Taxim Premier offers its guests quality Taksim accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.
+Located in Taksim near Taksim Square, the business, culture and entertainment center of Istanbul Turkey, the 4 stars hotel Eresin Hotels Taxim Premier offers its guests quality accommodation, restful sleep, rich buffet breakfast and fitness facilities all complimented by friendly staff.

-Also on offer is a health club with Jacuzzi pool, sauna, steam room, massage room and gym, the Terrace Café with the view of unmatched panorama of Istanbul and a restaurant serving special tastes of the Turkish and Mediterranean cuisines.
+Also on offer is a health club with Jacuzzi pool, sauna, steam room and gym, the L'oranj Terrace Café with the view of unmatched panorama of Istanbul and a restaurant serving special tastes of the Turkish and Mediterranean cuisines.

 Taksim Square, the central transportation hub of istanbul, is named after the taksim (distribution point) constructed there in the late 1800s.
 Today it links the Kabataş funicular with the metro as well as many bus lines, and it leads to the bustling Istiklal street.
 On the southern end of the square stands a large monument, the Istiklal Anıtı, which commemorates the legacy of Atatürk and the establishment of the modern Republic of Turkey.
 On the northern end of the square is the Atatürk Cultural Center.There’s Taksim Metro Station in middle of square.
 By walking just 2 minutes from Eresin Taxim&Premier